Growing Sweet Peas

 Plant out in spring when the risk of frost has passed.
 Sweet peas are half hardy so can go out earlier than bedding plants but avoid spells of cold wet weather.
 Sweet peas will withstand cold but if frost threatens, although hardy, they are best protected with a fleece.

 Sweet peas like rich soil with plenty of compost.

 Plant in a sunny spot .

-Provide support trellis, obelisk or a frame to climb up
+Provide support such as trellis, obelisk or a frame and tie the sweet peas in.

-Take out the tendrils do not let these grow uncheck - Why?
-See how to get straight stems on Sweet Peas
+Take out the tendrils do not let these grow unchecked.
+Why?
+See how to get straight stems on sweet peas.

-Best tip: Pick pick and keep picking sweet peas, don't let the seed head form image below identifies Sweet Pea seed heads
+Best tip: Pick, pick, and keep picking sweet peas, don't let the seed head form image above identifies Sweet Pea seed heads